-Shortly before he died, Jefferson wrote his fellow draftsman, John Adams to say that, "I shall not die without a hope that light and liberty are on a steady advance."
-A survey of American history confirms the document’s role in preserving the ideals of life, liberty, and the pursuit of happiness.
-The Declaration of Independence establishes a chain of transmission from one social movement to the next, notably influencing the abolitionist movement, and leading up to this moment in history where it sets a clear precedent for marriage equality.
+Shortly before he died, Jefferson wrote to his fellow draftsman, John Adams, to say that, "I shall not die without a hope that light and liberty are on a steady advance."
+A survey of American history confirms the document's role in preserving the ideals of life, liberty, and the pursuit of happiness.
+The Declaration of Independence establishes a chain of transmission from one social movement to the next, notably influencing the abolitionist movement, and leading us to this moment in history, where it sets a clear precedent for marriage equality.

 The Original Abolitionist Document

-While certain language may have been struck from the final draft, Jefferson persevered, subtly interjecting notions of equality throughout the document.
+While this language was struck from the final draft, Jefferson persevered, subtly interjecting notions of equality throughout the document.
 To the careful reader, these unwritten morals are a continued source of inspiration.